-The first sentence of your request letter should identify the statute you are using: "This is a request under the [insert name of state or federal statues]."
+The first sentence of your request letter should identify the statute you are using: "This is a request under the [insert name of state or federal statutes]."
 Describe the documents you want.
 If you do not know the names of the documents, you should ask for "all records relating to" a particular subject.
 Be as specific as possible.
 Refer to the particular incident and names of the people involved.
 Volunteer to help clarify your request.
 Some agencies have indexes of the records they maintain; it may be helpful to examine such indexes.
 Where indexes exist, they are subject to public disclosure.

-There is no requirement to explain why you want the documents, and it is probably better not to state the reason unless it is relevant to describing the documents.
+There is no requirement to explain why you want the documents.

 Add a paragraph stating that if the agency believes any documents or portions of documents are exempt from disclosure, it should send what is not exempt and describe what information is not being released and why.
 Print and sign your name.
-Get your signature notarized if you are requesting your personal files from a federal agency.
-Notary services are often provided by banks, realty, law, and accounting firms.
+If you are requesting documents about yourself under the Federal Privacy Act, your signature should be notarized or you may include a statement indicating that you are signing under penalty of perjury.
 Include your phone number so the agency can call to clarify your request or discuss it with you.
 (Take notes on all such telephone calls.)
 Date the letter and keep a copy for yourself.
 Write on the envelope "Public Documents Request."